Red Hen Press: History

 Red Hen Press was founded in 1994 by Mark E. Cull and Kate Gale.
 The press was reorganized as a non-profit 501(c)(3), getting its federal exemption in 2004.
 It established a Writing in the Schools program in 2003, which has received funding from the Los Angeles County Arts Commission, the Los Angeles Department of Cultural Affairs, the Kinder Morgan Foundation, the City of Pasadena Cultural Affairs, Sony Pictures Entertainment, the Rose Hills Foundation, the Dwight Stuart Youth Fund, the Macy's Foundation, and the Ahmanson Foundation.

-Its has held reading series at the Ruskin Art Club, Boston Court Performing Arts Center, Annenberg Beach House, and the Geffen Playhouse.
+It has held reading series at the Ruskin Art Club, Boston Court Performing Arts Center, Annenberg Beach House, and the Geffen Playhouse.
 The press has received funding from the National Endowment for the Humanities for a poetry lecture and discussion series.

 Imprints

 Red Hen Press has eight imprints: Arktoi Books, Boreal Books, Canis Major Books, Crooked Hearts, DJS Books, Pig Hog Press, Story Line Press and Xeno Books.

 Arktoi Books was established in 2006 by Eloise Klein Healy and publishes literary fiction and poetry by lesbian writers.
-It publishes at least one book every year, by new and established authors, such as Celeste Gainey’s The Gaffer,The Rumpus | Book Review by Rebecca Bornstein | The Gaffer by Celeste Gainey | July 4, 2015 and Veronica Reyes, whose Chopper!
+It publishes at least one book every year, by new and established authors, such as Celeste Gainey’s The Gaffer, and Veronica Reyes, whose Chopper!
 Chopper!
 Poetry from Bordered Lives won the 2014 Golden Crown Literary Society Award, the 2014 International Latino Book Award, and was a finalist for the 2014 Lambda Literary Award.

-Boreal Books was established in 2008 and focuses on literature and fine art from Alaska, such as Nicole Stellon O’Donnell’s Everything Never Comes Your Way,Shelf Awareness | Readers Issue | Poetry | Starred Review Everything Never Comes Your Way by Nicole O’Donnell August 20, 2021 and Mark Rozema’s Road Trip.
+Boreal Books was established in 2008 and focuses on literature and fine art from Alaska, such as Nicole Stellon O’Donnell’s Everything Never Comes Your Way, and Mark Rozema’s Road Trip.
 It is edited by Peggy Shumaker, State Laureate Writer of Alaska.

+Red Hen Press has also published many artist's books by Welsh printmaker Shirley Jones.